 When a dog's skin is cut or wounded, there is an increased risk of infection.
-Pyoderma refers to a bacterial infection of the skin that is very common in dogs.
-Lesions and pustules (inflamed pus-filled swelling) on the skin, and in some cases partial hair loss, often characterize the infection.
-Treatment is typically given on an outpatient basis and prognosis is good.
+Pyoderma refers to an infection of the skin and can be bacterial, fungal or parasitic (mites).
+Pyoderma in dogs—and pyoderma in cats—is very common; it’s one of the most common reasons that people bring their pet to the veterinarian.
+Redness, itchiness and in some cases, partial hair loss, often characterize the infection.
+Pyoderma treatment in dogs is typically given on an outpatient basis, and the prognosis is excellent.

 Symptoms and Types

-The infection can occur on the superficial layers of the dog's skin, or if there is a deep laceration, in the inner folds of the skin.
+The infection can occur on the superficial layers of the dog's skin, or if there is a deep wound due to trauma, mites or some diseases, in the inner folds of the skin.
 The latter infection is referred to as deep pyoderma.

-While this bacterial infection can occur in any breed, there are a few types that are predisposed to developing pyoderma, including:
+While this dog skin infection can occur in any breed, there are a few types that are predisposed to developing pyoderma, including:

-Dogs have a higher risk of developing an infection when they have a fungal infection or an endocrine disease such as hyperthyroidism, or have allergies to fleas, food ingredients, or parasites such as Demodex.
+Pets have a higher risk of developing an infection when they have a fungal infection or an endocrine disease such as hyperthyroidism, or have allergies (such as to fleas, food or environmental allergens).

 In most cases, the condition will be examined and treated accordingly.
 Your veterinarian will likely recommend a minimally invasive test such as an impression smear or tape sample of the skin lesion to make sure she selects the right treatment.

 In the event that the pyoderma appears to be deeper in the dog's skin, then skin scrapings, skin biopsies and an examination of bacterial cells (smear) may be performed to see if the condition is a result of a more serious underlying medical condition.